IsraMekki/MC_Bin_packing/ReadMe.md

 Monte Carlo methods have shown to be very effective in problems involving exploring a search space (e.g. optimization problems, zero sum games, etc.) This project was realized for the Monte Carlo Methods course in Paris Dauphine - PSL University.
 I chose to tackle a classical optimization problem (Bin packing) using various MC methods.

 # Bin Packing Problem
-Informally, the Bin Packing Problem (BPP) can be formulated as follows: one has n items, each item i has a weight $w_i$, the objective is to pack all items in bins of capacity c such that the number of bins is minimal.
+Informally, the Bin Packing Problem (BPP) can be formulated as follows: one has n items, each item i has a weight w_i, the objective is to pack all items in bins of capacity c such that the number of bins is minimal.
 This problem is NP-Hard.

 # Implemented algorithms

 ## Heuristics
 The BPP has been thoroughly studied in literature.
 Very popular resolution approaches are heuristic methods.
 They present the advantage of being simple, efficient and very quick.
 We implemented the following algorithms:

-* First Fit: at each step, put the item i in the first bin where the free space ≥ $w_i$
+* First Fit: at each step, put the item i in the first bin where the free space ≥ w_i
-* Best Fit: at each step, put the item i in the bin where the free space is closest to $w_i$
+* Best Fit: at each step, put the item i in the bin where the free space is closest to w_i
-* Worst Fit: at each step, put the item i in the bin where the free space is furthest from $w_i$ We also implement variants of these algorithms where we first order items in decreasing order of their size (First/Best/Worst Fit Decreasing).
+* Worst Fit: at each step, put the item i in the bin where the free space is furthest from w_i We also implement variants of these algorithms where we first order items in decreasing order of their size (First/Best/Worst Fit Decreasing).